slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'If I had to prescribe two things to improve health and happiness in the world, it’s movement and play.' -- Jason Nemer*

+> *'The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.' -- Ann Wigmore*

+Action cures everything.
+Plain and simple.
+Physical stress avoids need for control.
+Hints:

-Best antidepressant is knowing we matter to others.
+- Best antidepressant is knowing we matter to others.
+Body language affects your psychology, your mood, and even your hormonal balance.
-Exercise a close second: burn extra calories to diminish the need of control.
+- Exercise a close second: burn extra calories to diminish the need of control.
+If you are feeling stressed out.. breathe.
-Fasting is also relevant: debug your body as much as you can.
+- Diet is also relevant: debug your body as much as you can.

 > *'If you want to lift yourself up, lift up someone else.' -- Booker T. Washington*

 > *'No medicine cures what happiness cannot.' -- Gabriel Garcí­a Márquez*

-> *'If you are feeling stressed out.. breathe.'*

 > *'Pain is inevitable.
 Suffering is optional.' -- Haruki Murakami*